Identifying and managing conflicts of interest

 Sponsorship of the guideline development process by organisations or commercial entities is also considered a conflict of interest (Institute of Medicine 2009; Institute of Medicine 2011); however, this does not necessarily mean there is an issue with the guideline.
 The financial support provided by the funder, or the participation of a funding agency in guideline development (even as an observer) can have an influence on the working of a development group, which may bias a guideline.

-While some mention of sponsorship conflicts of interest have been made in this module, ways to manage this and other sources of bias will be discussed in greater detail elsewhere (see Organisation and budgeting and Assessing risk of bias).
+While some mention of sponsorship conflicts of interest have been made in this module, ways to manage this and other sources of bias will be discussed in greater detail elsewhere (see the Project planning and Assessing risk of bias).
 This module primarily focuses on how to identify, report and manage conflicts of interest related to individual members of the guideline development group.

 What to do